Clayakn/WPX5-Hackathon-App/README.md

 - 30 pts for doing this (in one way or another) with the star wars API.

-- 5 pts for not being Ali or Drew.
+- 10 pts for not being in WPX5.

 ### Good Luck!